Ron Zacapa, the rum blended 2300 metres above sea level

 Now we get to the blending part of the story:

 Ron Zacapa is not just another rum made from molasses it is made from virgin sugar cane honey – as you can see in the picture below – and it has a much smoother and more refined taste than molasses.
-We tried both.
+We tried both and the difference is obvious.

 The fermentation and distillation facilities, and the sugar cane plantations of Ron Zacapa Rum are at sea level in front of the Pacific coast in Guatemala where it is extremely hot and humid.
 When the rum was originally aged at sea level the heat caused it to become aggressive, the process of extraction was violent and not ideal for extracting from the wooden casks.
 So Lorena made the decision to age and extract at altitude.